moleculerjs/database/docs/README.md

 _It can be asynchronous._

 ## `entityChanged`
-`entityChanged(type: String, data?: any, ctx?: Context, opts?: object)`
+`entityChanged(type: String, data?: any, oldData?: any ctx?: Context, opts?: object)`

 It's a method that is called when an entity is created, updated, replaced or removed.
 You can use it to clear the cache or send an event.